kubeflow/website/content/docs/started/kubeflow-overview.md

 ## Introducing the ML workflow

-When you develop and deploy an ML system, the ML workflow typically consists of a number of stages.
+When you develop and deploy an ML system, the ML workflow typically consists of several stages.
 Developing an ML system is an iterative process.
 You need to evaluate the output of various stages of the ML workflow, and apply changes to the model and parameters when necessary to ensure the model keeps producing the results you need.

-For the sake of simplicity, the following diagram shows the workflow stages in sequence, with one arrow at the end pointing back into the flow as an indication of the iterative nature of the process:
+For the sake of simplicity, the following diagram shows the workflow stages in sequence.
+The arrow at the end of the workflow points back into the flow to indicate the iterative nature of the process:

 <img src="/docs/images/kubeflow-overview-workflow-diagram-1.svg"
   alt="A typical machine learning workflow"